 Sadly, the tone of this light-hearted divorce comedy is shattered to one of shock and terror as… she takes the coat off.

-Irene Dunne’s white fox coat in The Awful Truth is, as far as I can currently remember, the most extraordinary fur coat ever seen in film history.
-Sure, I’ve seen a few other mega foxes in print that would hold outshine it in a side-by-side comparison, but on film, I can’t think of anything better.
+As far as I can currently remember, Irene Dunne’s white fox coat in The Awful Truth is the most extraordinary fur coat ever seen in film history.
+To quibble with this assessment, please use the film suggestion form to prove your work.
+Sure, I’ve seen a few other mega foxes in print that may outshine it in a side-by-side comparison, but I can’t think of anything better on film.
 Lucky Irene, going from the white fox wrap in Roberta to this.